Discontinuous collocation methods and gravitational self-force applications: Smooth functions

 converges uniformly for every absolutely continuous function \cite{Fornberg1998}.
 These nodes are the extrema of a Chebyshev polynomial of degree $N$.
 If all the function derivatives are bounded on the interval $x \in [a,b]$, Chebyshev interpolation always has the property of infinite order (i.e. exponential) convergence.

 Spectral methods are often introduced and implemented as expansions in terms of orthogonal basis functions.
-However, as the use of spectral expansions for most practical purposes requires the introduction of a finite grid, one may question the necessity of special basis functions.
+However, in many practical applications one introduces a finite grid, which requires evaluation of basis functions on each grid point.
+Nevertheless, it is often unnecessary to explicitly compute the basis functions.
 Indeed, the construction of a spectral expansion, with coefficients determined via collocation at the nodes $x_i$, can be replaced by a global interpolating polynomial if the nodes are the abscissas of a Gaussian quadrature (typically the simple roots or extrema of a Jacobi polynomial, of which Chebyshev is a special case) associated with the basis functions \cite{Fornberg1998,Boyd2001}.
 This pseudospectral approach allows numerical operations to be performed in physical, rather than spectral, space without compromise in convergence order.
-This property can be exploited in numerical codes, offering the flexibility of switching between finite-difference and pseudospectral methods by simply shifting the location of the nodes (e.g. changing from Eq.~\eqref{EquidistantNodes} to \eqref{ChebyshevNodes}).
+This property can be exploited in numerical codes, offering the flexibility of switching between finite-difference and pseudospectral methods by simply shifting the location of the nodes [e.g. changing from Eq.~\eqref{EquidistantNodes} to \eqref{ChebyshevNodes}].
 We shall make use of this flexibility in \S3.